nilsbunger/parcel-browser/README.md

 - **TIP:** To make things easier, you can set up a custom start point for the data to save, so you don't have to always run `load.py` from the start again.
 Simply add `fid_range=(START,END)` as an argument to `lm.save()`.
 For reference: https://docs.djangoproject.com/en/4.0/ref/contrib/gis/layermapping/
 3. There are no indexes or foreign keys in this model.
 Depending on how you intend to use it, you should consider adding those.
 They can be added later, of course.

-# Scripts

-We're working on several scripts that run outside a Django environment.
-This is in flux, but here's one you can try:
-`./manage.py runscript richard_parcel_test`
-This comes from the scripts/ directory, and you can create more files there.

 # Using a cloud DB instead of local DB

 The Django app can be pointed at a cloud DB easily.
 You just need to set the env variable LOCAL_DB=0.
 You can set that in your own .env file, or add it to each command line, or add it to the shell environment.
 At that point, all Django commands (like `migrate`, `runserver`, and our custom scripts) will access the cloud DB.